 Specialty Content and Clinical Experience

-Our specialty provides precepted clinical experience in a wide variety of geographic locations and clinical sites throughout Ohio as well as out-of-state sites based on preceptor availability and number of students.
+Our specialty provides precepted clinical experience in a wide variety of geographic locations and clinical sites throughout Ohio.
+Students may be required to travel up to three hours with the State of Ohio to complete the clinical requirement.
 All travel is at the expense of the student.
-Clinical experience at a minimum of eight to 28 hours per week throughout the clinical sequence provides students with opportunities to achieve the competencies of the specialty.
-Clinical seminars are used to augment the modular content of the online courses.
-In addition, clinical skills laboratories, presentations by faculty on selected topics, student-led case studies, and occasional guest speakers are included in the curriculum.
+Clinical experience at a minimum of 16 to 32 hours per week throughout the clinical sequence provides students with opportunities to achieve the competencies of the specialty.
+Clinical seminars are used to augment the modular content of the clinical courses.
+In addition, clinical skills laboratories, presentations by faculty on selected topics, student-led case studies and occasional guest speakers are included in the curriculum.
 Student performance is evaluated through a variety of methods, including scholarly papers, in-class and take-home quizzes, and examinations, worksheets, and clinical practice.